 Enjoy Victorian grand living without leaving the 21st century.
 Bursting with original features, Beachley House is gigantic, gorgeous and glamorous.
-Just a few furlongs from Chepstow Racecourse, this Welsh wonder will accommodate 28 family, friends, kids, stags and hens.
+Just a few furlongs from Chepstow Racecourse and a stones throw from Gloucestershire, this Welsh wonder will accommodate 28 family, friends, kids, weddings, events and hens.

 Stay here and elevate your life.
 There’s parking for 30 cars, an orchard, outbuildings, seven bedrooms and four reception rooms.
 It’s a world of full-height sash windows, solid-wood floorboards, picture rails and original shutters.
 Yet everything is tastefully modernised, and wifi, BT Sport and Netflix are permanent residents.